Yandex Cloud

 Management console

-1. If the cluster and DataLens are in the same organization:
+1. If your cluster and DataLens are in the same organization:

-1. Go to the Select in organization tab.
+1. Navigate to the Select in organization tab.

-2. Select the cloud and folder where the cluster is located.
+2. Select the cloud and folder where your cluster is located.

 3. Select the cluster and its host from the drop-down lists or create a new cluster in the folder with DataLens by clicking Create new.

-6. Select a user from the drop-down list.
+6. Select the user from the drop-down list.

 7. Enter this user's password.

-8. Specify the cache time-to-live or leave the default value.
+8. Specify the cache TTL or leave the default value.
 The recommended value is 300 seconds (5 minutes).

 screen09

-10. To explicitly define a collation for DB queries, go to Advanced connection settings.
-Select a mode to configure Setting collate in a query:
+10. To explicitly specify collation for your database queries, navigate to Advanced connection settings.
+Select a Query-level collation mode:

-• On: DataLens setting is used, the en_US locale is specified for individual expressions in a query.
-This makes the server use the appropriate sorting logic, regardless of the server settings and specific tables.
-Use the DataLens setting if the DB locale is incompatible with DataLens performance.
-For more information on the locale and LC_COLLATE, see Creating a cluster.
+• On: Applies the DataLens setting.
+The en_US locale is specified for individual expressions within a query.
+This ensures the server uses the appropriate sorting logic, regardless of its settings or the specific tables involved.
+Use the DataLens setting if your database locale is incompatible with DataLens.
+For more information about the locale and the LC_COLLATE setting, see Creating a cluster.

 screen10

-2. If the cluster and DataLens are in different organizations, use the settings from this DataLens tutorial.
+2. If the cluster and DataLens belong to different organizations, apply the configuration from this DataLens tutorial.

 Was the article helpful?